mlpack/blog/doc/tutorials/Siddharth2017Week04.md

+@brief QUIC-SVD - Week 5
+@author Siddharth Agrawal
-Title: QUIC-SVD - Wrapping Up
+@page Siddharth2016WeekFour QUIC-SVD - Week 5
-Date: 2014-06-17 22:45:00
+@date 2014-06-17 22:45:00

-Tags: gsoc, cosine tree, svd
-Author: Siddharth Agrawal
+@section Siddharth2016WeekFour QUIC-SVD - Week 5

 The past two weeks was one hell of a ride!
 It involved wrangling with inefficiencies and punching segmentation faults with a series of tests.
 Okay, let's be more specific.